 I’m not going to be too hard here on the motives of those party goers.
 I know at least some of them are just engaging in the admirable social technique of trying to find common ground.
 “You have imagination?
 I have a bit of imagination, too.
 Isn’t it great?”
 They are just trying to relate.
 They may even be thinking they’re being generous by sharing.
 They apparently assume we writers must not have enough ideas already.
 They apparently think we’ll be grateful for some, you know, help.

 Someone at a typical party is probably not accustomed to coming up with story concepts.
 Everyone has an imagination of some sort and sooner or later, a concept will pop into their head.
 But generally it is a rare event.
 Perhaps it happens as seldom as once a decade.
 Maybe even once in a lifetime.
 Because it so infrequent, it may seem huge to them.
 Worth sharing.

 Here is how a typical writer will come up with ideas: They will sit down at a blank computer screen.
-(When I first started, it was a blank sheet of paper in a typewriter.)
+(In the early days of my career, it was a blank sheet of paper in a typewriter.)
 For about six minutes, grasping-at-straws ideas pop in and out of their heads.
 Being accustomed to the creative process, they reject those ideas.
 They know those glimmers of inspiration are actually non-starters, not worth even an hour of development.
 At the end of six minutes, the first adequate idea will emerge.
 They’ll test it out with a few hundred words of scene, or maybe a couple thousand words of background notes.
 Then, if they have the luxury of doing so, they’ll toss it and try thinking of something better.
 If they’re under a deadline, they may go ahead and use that initial adequate idea, leaving it to another day to think of something outstanding.